Our Stance on Head Covering

 A Symbol to Angels

 The woman’s head covering also serves as a testimony to the angels.
 1 Corinthians 11:10 says, “Therefore, the woman ought to have a symbol of authority on her head, because of the angels" (1 Corinthians 11:10).
 I’ve heard it said that whenever we read the Bible and notice the word, “therefore”, we should always go back and see exactly what it’s “there for.”
 As I've already mentioned, verses 7-9 summarizes part of the creation account—woman was created from man and woman was created for man.
 This is why the word “therefore” is used at the beginning of the verse.
 Together, the verses reads as follows, “For man does not originate from woman, but woman from man; for indeed man was not created for the woman’s sake, but woman for the man’s sake.
 Therefore the woman ought to have a symbol of authority on her head, because of the angels.”
 The context reveals that this creation order is one of the primary reasons for this symbol of authority that angels can see.
 Two of the epistles that speak the most about church life, both make mention of the fact that the church is on display to heavenly beings (1 Corinthians 4:9, Ephesians 1:10).
-Therefore, this type of language shouldn’t come as a surprise to us.
-But with that said, what does “because of the angels” mean?

 Many of those who reject the practice of head covering will say, “It’s only a symbol, why does it matter?”
 I would then ask them the same question, “It’s only a symbol, why does it matter?”
 This isn’t even dealing with the far more important and costly issue of being a Christ like leader or being submissive from the heart.
 It's simply suggesting an outward representation of these hidden things.
 Nearly every Christian denomination teaches that we should keep the tradition of baptism, which I believe they should, but baptism is also a traditional symbol, though a very important one I might add.
 It’s not something essential to being born again for that would nullify the truth that we are saved by grace through faith and no works of our own (Ephesians 2:9).
 There are also symbols which play a big roll in our culture outside of the church.
 Countless Christian men and women will likely become anxious if they lose their wedding ring.
 The loss of the ring doesn’t mean that the marriage is over, nor is it an indication that any love has been lost.
 Still, it’s an important symbol none the less.
 In various countries, it’s illegal to revile or damage the national flag in public.
 Such crimes are punishable by law with a fine or imprisonment, but once again, a flag is just a symbol.
 When we consider things like this, we obviously cannot deny the fact that symbols and signs are important things.